chaconlab/IMOD/TUTORIAL.md

 ### How to deal with huge systems?

 In iMOD, the maximum macromolecular size allowed to perform NMA is constrained by the amount of memory needed to diagonalize the Hessian matrix, and it depends on the employed architecture.
-For example, in a standard 32-bit linux box (the maximum memory addressed per program is about 2Gb) so it can solve systems up to approximately 15000 degrees of freedom (DoF), i.e. about 7000-8000 aminoacids in proteins or 3000 nucleotids in nucleic acids.
+For example, in a standard 32-bit linux box (the maximum memory addressed per program is about 2Gb) so it can solve systems up to approximately 15000 degrees of freedom (DoF), i.e. about 7000-8000 amino acids in proteins or 3000 nucleotides in nucleic acids.
 On the other hand, 64-bit machines are only limited by available RAM.
 For example, NMA of a 50000 DoFs system would need a 64-bit computer with about 30Gb of RAM memory.
 Therefore a dimensionality reduction is mandatory when the system under study becomes huge for standard computers.
 To this end, we can fix some internal coordinates (ICs)  to reduce the number of degrees of freedom and fit the matrices into memory.
 There are three ways to accomplish this:
 <ul>
 <li>Fixing custom ICs.</li>
 <li>Fixing by secondary structure</li>